Miss Guyana

-Miss Guyana is the national competition in Guyana where the Titleholder/National Winner represents Guyana at the Miss World competition.
+Miss Guyana is the national Beauty pageant in Guyana where the Titleholder/National Winner represents Guyana at the Miss World competition.
 Guyana first placed at the Miss World competition in 1966 which was the first of six consecutive placements from semifinalist to top 3 finish from 1966 to 1971.[3]
 The Miss Guyana trademark is under Natasha Martindale directorship.

 History

 Miss Guyana

 Since 1966 Miss Guyana was known as the Independent Queen whose winners represented Guyana at the Miss World contest.
 The first Miss Guyana was Umblita Van Sluytman from Georgetown.
 She became Guyana's first representative at the Miss World competition in London, in November 1966.
 A UPI photograph of her dancing on a table in her navel-baring, minimal costume for the pageant was published in many newspapers.
 She placed as a semifinalist.